pgRouting/pgrouting/doc/withPoints/pgr_withPoints.rst

    :end-before: -- q2

 .. index::
-    single: withPoints(One to Many) - Proposed on v2.2
+    single: withPoints ; One to Many - Proposed on v2.2

 One to Many
 ...............................................................................